scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

 actions for the user to take, and simply displaying all of these as buttons may overwhelm or clutter the interface.
 Alternately, the actions may be too component/position specific to work well as buttons.
-Context menus fill this role by hiding these commands until the user requests them by right-clicking (another form of details on demand) and supporting different menus when over different components.
+Context menus fill this role by hiding these commands until the user requests them by right-clicking and supporting different menus when over different components.
 Displaying a context menu similarly requires rendering some form of widget over another -- IPyOverlay includes a